Interested in Intercropping?

 Picture: Dr Ali Karley at the James Hutton Institute's research farm at Balruddery

-James Hutton Institute researcher Ali Karley is also a field lab member.
-She says: “Growing different crop species together is not a novel idea, but there’s not enough information out there about what varieties people should use and for what purpose.
+James Hutton Institute researcher Ali Karley was also a field lab member.
+She said: “Growing different crop species together is not a novel idea, but there’s not enough information out there about what varieties people should use and for what purpose.
 For example, which cereal/legume mix for forage or silage?
 What if I want really high protein?
 And what would be right for local soil conditions?”

-The field lab will feed into EU projects DIVERSify (though James Hutton) and EU-ReMIX (through SRUC's researcher Robin Walker) that aim to answer these questions, and make consistent advice and tools available.
-Participating farmers and land managers are trialling a plant team (e.g. peas and barley), comparing it to a nearby monoculture and sharing basic crop performance data.
+The field lab fed into EU projects DIVERSify (though James Hutton) and EU-ReMIX (through SRUC's researcher Robin Walker) that aimed to answer these questions, and make consistent advice and tools available.
+Participating farmers and land managers trialled a plant team (e.g. peas and barley), comparing it to a nearby monoculture and sharing basic crop performance data.